40a/website/content/en/resume.md

 :   Build of various Debian packaging and backports.

 Management
-:   Lead of a small team of system administrators.
+:   Lead of a small team of systems administrators.
 :   Management of weekly progress and incidents reports.
 :   Management and prioritization of infrastructure improvement and migration plans.
 :   Technical referent for development teams.